 On Paula Rego’s Feet

 “And, they tell us, we at home Live free from danger, they go out to battle: fools!
 I’d rather stand three times in the front line than bear One child.”
-Euripides, Medea (431 BCE) So it’s been one year and 9 months since I finished my MA at Chelsea College of Arts, and in the… Continue reading On Paula Rego’s Feet
+Euripides, Medea (431 BCE) So it’s been one year and nine months since I finished my MA at Chelsea College of Arts, and in the… Continue reading On Paula Rego’s Feet

 On Everyday Filmmaking